paul-blackwell/movie-search-docs-/docs/intro.md

 ## Accessing each lesson/unit

-The project is split up into multiple lessons called **units**, if you just want to get a feel for the project clone the **[master branch](https://github.com/paul-blackwell/movie-search.git)** , this is what the project looks like after you finish every unit.
-If you want to dive right in, clone the **[unit-1 branch](https://github.com/paul-blackwell/movie-search/tree/unit-1)**.
+The project is split up into multiple lessons called **units**, if you just want to get a feel for the project clone the **[master](https://github.com/paul-blackwell/movie-search.git)** branch, this is what the project looks like after you finish every unit.
+If you want to dive right in, clone the **[unit-1](https://github.com/paul-blackwell/movie-search/tree/unit-1)** branch.
 Each unit branch is accompanied by an answers branch (e.g. **unit-1**, **unit-1-answers**) so, if you get stuck you can always compare your work to the answers branch.

+## Configuring ESlint
+Firstly, we strongly recommend using Visual Studio Code as your code editor for this project.
+This will make setting up ESlint a lot easier.

+“ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.” – eslint.org

 ## Start your first unit
 After you have cloned unit-1, you will need to run the following commands to install